Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

    3. **AUX** This is the diversity antenna for LTE, used to enhance the signal
 - Solar input voltage range?
    1. **4.4 ~ 6V** , As long as the voltage matches, the solar panel power is not limited
+- Can't get location?
+   1. Please write the compiled firmware for testing.
+Please see [here](./firmware/README.MD) for details.

 # 7️⃣Resource